CascadesCarnivoreProject/Carnassial/README.md

 Known limitations with earlier versions of Windows:

-* Users may need to [install .NET 9 or newer](https://learn.microsoft.com/en-us/lifecycle/products/microsoft-net-and-net-core) if it's not already present using, for example, the [.NET installer](https://dotnet.microsoft.com/download).
+* Users may need to [install .NET 10 or newer](https://learn.microsoft.com/en-us/lifecycle/products/microsoft-net-and-net-core) if it's not already present using the [.NET desktop runtime installer](https://dotnet.microsoft.com/en-us/download/dotnet/10.0/runtime).
 * Users may need to [install the Universal C Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=48234) if it's not already installed.